-The increase in net cash used in financing activities includes a decrease of \$17.1 million in net debt borrowings primarily related to the timing of construction spend and the receipt of approximately \$10.0 million from the sale of assets in February 2018 and an increase of \$4.0 million in distributions paid as a result of increasing our quarterly distributions.
+The increase in net cash used in financing activities includes a decrease of approximately \$12.4 million in net debt borrowings primarily related to the receipt of approximately \$10.0 million from the sale of assets in February 2018 and an increase of approximately \$5.8 million in distributions paid as a result of increasing our quarterly distributions.
 Net proceeds of the senior notes were primarily used to repay indebtedness under our revolving credit facility.